Work placement opportunities are now availabe

 A series of six-month work placements are being offered across all parts of the organisation.
 Participants will also benefit from mentoring and employability training.

-The seven placement roles are:
+The four work placement roles are:

 To access these jobs, speak to your job centre coach.